Trump brags about bringing ‘Trump water’ to families affected by Ohio derailment

 It was a scene that played out as a perfect headache for the Biden White House, as the ex-president’s visit occurred just hours before Transportation Secretary Pete Buttigieg was set to visit the region and therefore allowed Mr Trump to claim the mantle of first to the scene.

-President Joe Biden was in Europe this week for a surprise visit to Ukraine that was celebrated by Kiev’s advocates in Washington but denounced by far-right Republicans like Marjorie Taylor Greene.
+President Joe Biden was in Europe this week for a surprise visit to Ukraine that was celebrated by Kyiv’s advocates in Washington but denounced by far-right Republicans like Marjorie Taylor Greene.

+Mr Trump was asked for his message to Mr Biden by one reporter; the former president responded, “Get over here.”

+Videos of the ex-president’s arrival showed pallets of drinking water being unloaded by volunteers.
+The Independent has reached out for a full estimate of the entirety of Mr Trump’s essential goods donation.

 Join our commenting forum